ryanwc/WordMatch/README.md

     - Game 1: 8 possible_matches, 8 max_attempts, 4 successful_matches = 50% matched and 100% difficulty
     - Game 2: 4 possible_matches, 8 max_attempts, 2 successful_matches = 50% matched and 50% difficulty

+In the example above, Game 1 has a higher score because it has higher difficulty (even though they both have same matched percent).

 User rankings, on the other hand, are determined by win percentage (user's won games / user's total games).
 Ties between users with the same win percentage are broken by the average (mean) difficulty of the user's games.

 # Technologies Used

-This GOogle App Engine project uses Google Cloud Endpoints to make the game mechanics and data available to any front-end.
+This Google App Engine project uses Google Cloud Endpoints to make the game mechanics and data available to any front-end.
 The version in this repository also uses an HTML/CSS/JavaScript front end to make the game playable in a web browser.
 Important technologies used include includes:

 - Google App Engine with NDB datastore
 - Google Cloud Endpoints